 - Earn 1x points on all other purchases

-In general I would only use this card for everyday spending if trying to earn Southwest Airlines Companion Pass.
+The Performance Business Card has no foreign transaction fees, so it’s a good card to use for purchases abroad.
+These are some pretty solid bonus categories, though in general I would only use this card for everyday spending if trying to earn Southwest Airlines Companion Pass or A-List status.

 Southwest Performance Card Perks